 "Waxing such a sensitive area can be uncomfortable, especially for first-timers," explains Petak.
 "However, since waxing removes the hair from the root, it makes it grow softer and finer."
 The more you wax, the less painful the treatments.
 "A high-quality wax can help make the experience more comfortable."
 To further minimize pain, consider taking an over-the-counter pain reliever (like ibuprofen or acetaminophen) an hour before the treatment.

 Also, remember to breathe.
 Deep breaths can be reassuring and calming.
-So can anticipating the pain and syncing it with your breath.
+So you can anticipate the pain and sync it with your breath.
 Try to inhale with the wax application and exhale during the removal part of the process.
-All in, the process takes around 20 minutes, so know the light is at the end of the fairly short tunnel.
+The process takes around 20 minutes, so know the light is at the end of the short tunnel.

-If you notice small red bumps shortly after you're done waxing that are typical of razor burn, be sure to keep the area moisturized, and apply a cortisone cream meant to reduce redness.
+If you notice small red bumps shortly after you're done waxing, keep the area moisturized, and apply a cortisone cream to reduce redness.
 Apply clean, sterile cotton over the area if you accidentally burn yourself with hot wax.
 A dermatologist should see a burn first, regardless of the body part.

 DIY Brazilian Wax

-If you're in a position where you need to give yourself a wax at home, the first step, as mentioned, is you'll want to take try to relax, especially since you won't have a technician present to help calm your nerves.
-"The most important thing is to read the instructions and precautions thoroughly before waxing, to minimize pain and irritation," says Ismiel.
-"Sometimes the pain can be caused by the anxiety you may be feeling about waxing."
+If you're in a position where you need to give yourself a wax at home, the first step, as mentioned, is to try and relax, especially since you won't have a technician present to help calm your nerves.
+"The most important thing is to read the instructions and precautions thoroughly before waxing to minimize pain and irritation," says Ismiel.
+"Sometimes the pain can be caused by the anxiety you may feel about waxing."
 Follow her steps below for how to do a Brazilian wax at home.

-- Before waxing, find a position you are comfortable with that gives you good visibility.
+- Before waxing, find a comfortable position that gives you good visibility.
 Doing so in front of a mirror is advised.

 - Always work on one small area at a time, starting from the outside and working your way into the more sensitive areas.

-- If using a hard wax, let the wax cool on your skin for about 30 seconds until it is still soft and pliable but no longer sticky to touch.
+- If using hard wax, let it cool on your skin for about 30 seconds until it is still soft and pliable but no longer sticky.